 Being Prepared for Climate Change: A Workbook for Developing Risk-Based Adaptation Plans

 The workbook from the U.S. Environmental Protection Agency presents a step-by-step application of a risk management methodology to climate change adaptation.
 By taking a risk-based approach to assessing vulnerability, users have a formal way to choose among adaptation actions.
 Selected actions are not simply beneficial—they rise to the top because they will be best for reducing risk.
+The workbook also offers risk identification checklists that help environmental professionals think about how climate change might affect their organization or place.

 This workbook assumes that users: